DWB Component Library & Website

 Non-profit organization that provides mental, physical, and medical care to people all over the world providing the help they need and a means to tell their story

-Redesign DWB's UK website with consideration of best practices in user experience and responsive design
+Redesigning MSF UK website and creating a unified Component Library with consideration of best practices in UX and responsive design.

 The Very Beginning